nrghosh/Network-Projects/README.md

-# Network-Projects
+# A Few Network Projects

-- Chat App
+- Chat: A distributed multi-user chat application using socket programming.
-- UDP Ping
+- Ping: A UDP ping application with timeout functionality.
-- Proxy Model
+- Proxy: Caching and conditional GETs with a client/proxy implementation